poweredgenl/smarthome/README.md

-# Peter-Paul's smarthome project
+# H17 Smarthome project

 ## Intro

 This repository contains all information and scripts (as much as possible) on my smarthome projects.
 As im working with Red Hat, i want to honor the open source way of working to share my automations and setup.
 Things i wont share are specifics around the alarm system and security setup.

+H17 refers to the street and housename ... so theres the history in that.
+Im living with a son and my wife in the Netherlands.

 ## Platform overview

-For my smarthome setup i use the follow components.
+For our smarthome setup we use the follow components.

 ### Basics